 Use the Internet with your child.
 Learn who their friends are, and explore what information they are sharing on their social networking services, social messaging apps, game consoles and websites.
 If you are unsure about the Internet, ask your children to explain what they know.
 Enrol for a classes to improve your Internet skills.
 Check out the BBC’s Webwise pages or Digital Unite’s Guides.

 Allow your young children Internet access only when you are present.
 Consider the use of filtering software.
 See https://www.getsafeonline.org website for more information.
 However, no filter is foolproof, and your involvement is key.
 See this link from Internet matters on Parental Controls.
 With younger children, use child-friendly search directories like Swiggle: https://swiggle.org.uk

 Explore the best apps for children

-Common Sense Media have an excellent resource – the http://www.graphite.org which present reviews of apps for children.
+Common Sense Media have an excellent review site – which also includes reviews of apps for children: https://www.commonsensemedia.org/reviews.

 Connect to an online community of parents and professionals

 The Internet has many fantastic online communities and newsletters that provide advice and guidance on parenting and technology.
 See Vodafone’s Digital Parenting Online Magazine (including past issues) which also has information on age appropriate check lists, or visit online community website for parents, Quibly: http://www.quib.ly or Anne Collier’s http://www.netfamilynews.org.

 Evaluate content online